MicrosoftDocs/Microsoft-MPI/MPI/mpi-recv-function.md

 Processes can send messages to themselves.
 However, it is unsafe to do so with the blocking send and receive operations, [**MPI\_Send**](mpi-send-function.md) and **MPI\_Recv**, because these blocking send and receive operations can cause a deadlock.

+> [!NOTE]
-**Note**  There is an asymmetry between send and receive operations.
+> There is an asymmetry between send and receive operations.
 A receive operation can accept messages from an arbitrary sender, but a send operation must specify a unique receiver.
 This implements a push style of communication, where data transfer is effected by the sender, rather than a pull style where data transfer is effected by the receiver.